vishnunairjanardhan/democms/src/content/posts/sephoras-beauty-insider.md

 By 2020, Sephora added exclusive events to the program, like a Brow House Call with their resident expert, Jared Bailey, and even a winery tour from Francis Ford Coppola, paired with a curated bundle of Sephora products.

-In 2023, Sephora pushed boundaries further by experimenting with gamification.
+In 2023, Sephora pushed boundaries further by experimenting with <a href="https://www.99minds.io/blog/gamification-loyalty-programs">gamification</a>.
 The newly introduced Beauty Insider Challenges allow members to complete fun online and offline tasks, including non-purchase activities to earn more points, injecting excitement and creativity into the loyalty experience.

 <div class="flex flex-wrap items-center gap-2">
               <div x-data="{ open: false }" class="w-full">